amiriiw/text_auto_complete/README.md

 <a href="https://github.com/amiriiw"><img alt="pickle" src="https://img.shields.io/badge/pickle-139C5A?style=for-the-badge"></a>

 ## How you should use the src:
-1- at first you should train the dataset in text-trainer.py file
+1- at first you should download the dataset from  https://drive.google.com/drive/folders/1qY25-g_HVWJDs7Lzq5mxdDg50-wbF0Up?usp=sharing

+2- then you should train the dataset in text-trainer.py file
   - point: if you dont have strong system train the model in colab or jupyter.

-2- after first step run the auto-complete file to see how program work.
+3- after first step run the auto-complete file to see how program work.

 ### offer:
 Read the md files to get good information about the libraries used.